 For simplicity, I have paraphrased the law but, you can read the actual text of the law here: Section 13A-8-41 - Robbery in the first degree

 Alabama law defines "serious physical injury" as p]hysical injury which creates a substantial risk of death or which causes serious and protracted disfigurement, protracted impairment of health or protracted loss or impairment of the function of any bodily organ.

 Q: Let's suppose Bad Bob commits a robbery, and he shoots the victim, Sally, through the arm and hand with his pistol.
 He is charged with having committed a robbery under circumstances where he caused serious physical injury during the course of the crime.
 He has not been charged with committing the crime while armed with a deadly weapon or dangerous instrument.

-At trial, Sally testifies that she was treated and released from the hospital the same day and returned to have bandages removed.
-She admits she had no further problems, although the bullet in her arm was not removed and the bullet left scars.
-Sally testifies further that she bled that she felt pain and that she was scared.
+At trial, Sally testified that she was treated and released from the hospital the same day and returned to have bandages removed.
+She admits she had no further problems, although the bullet in her arm was not removed, and the bullet left scars.
+Sally testified further that she bled, that she felt pain, and that she was scared.
 Sally shows her scars to the jury.

 Is Bad Bob guilty of robbery in the first by causing serious physical injury?